 - Professional development for teachers and school principals

 - Formal, non-formal and informal learning environments and opportunities

-Nevertheless, the network will maintain connection with several existing EERA networks, particularly:
+Network 34 will establish complementary relationships with several existing EERA networks, particularly:

-- Network 9 (Assessment, Evaluation, Testing and Measurement), in relation to secondary analyses of large-scale assessment studies such as ICCS, TIMSS, PIRLS, PISA.
+- Network 9 (Assessment, Evaluation, Testing and Measurement), in relation to assessment and secondary analyses of (large-scale) assessment studies.

 - Network 23 (Policy Studies and Politics of Education), in terms of studies on education policy, including recommendations on citizenship education at the national level and/or in different educational systems.

 - Network 30 (Environmental and Sustainability Education Research, ESER), with regard to research on education for sustainable development and global citizenship education.